 A cholesterol test (lipid panel or lipid profile) measures the amount of “good” and “bad” cholesterol and triglycerides in your blood.
 There are two types of cholesterol testing:

-The first is called a complete cholesterol test also called a lipid profile test, that tests for the amount of cholesterol and triglycerides in your blood.
+The first is called a complete cholesterol blood test also called a lipid panel test, that tests for the amount of cholesterol and triglycerides in your blood.
 A complete cholesterol test includes the calculation of four types of fats (lipids) in your blood.

 The second is called a nuclear magnetic resonance spectroscopy or NMR.
-The NMR test is an advanced cardiovascular diagnostic test that uses nuclear magnetic resonance (NMR) spectroscopy to provide rapid, simultaneous and direct measurement of LDL particle number and size of LDL particles, and also direct measurement of HDL and VLDL subclasses.
-This detailed lipoprotein particle information allows health professionals to make more effective individualized treatment decisions than previously possible based on standard lipid panel testing.
+The NMR test is an advanced cardiovascular diagnostic test that uses nuclear magnetic resonance (NMR) spectroscopy to provide rapid, simultaneous, and direct measurement of LDL particle number and size in addition to direct measurement of HDL and VLDL subclasses.
+This detailed lipoprotein particle information allows health professionals to make more effective individualized treatment decisions than previously possible based on a standard lipid panel test.

-Your cholesterol test may require you to go nine to twelve hours without eating or drinking anything other than water immediately prior to your appointment.
-This does not apply to all cholesterol screenings, so consult with your doctor before the examination.
+Your cholesterol blood test may require you to go nine to twelve hours without eating or drinking anything other than water immediately prior to your appointment.
+This does not apply to all cholesterol tests, so consult with your doctor before the examination.

 Since high cholesterol doesn’t have any symptoms, you should talk to your doctor about getting your levels tested.
 Depending on your family history and lifestyle, you may discover that you have hyperlipidemia.
 Luckily, there are plenty of treatment options for this common problem.

 The process of cholesterol testing is very simple and is often done during routine annual blood work.
 We then analyze the sample in our diagnostics lab.
-Depending on the lab same day results are possible however, most results get resulted in 2-3 business days.
-A complete cholesterol test measures four types of lipids, or fats, in your blood:
+Depending on the lab, same-day results are possible; however, most results get resulted in 2-3 business days.
+A complete lipid panel measures four types of lipids, or fats, in your blood:

 Depending on the results and your risk factors, you may need to come in for follow up or be referred to a cardiologist for further risk assessment and possible treatment.
 Cholesterol levels are measured in milligrams (mg) of cholesterol per deciliter (dL) of blood.
 Normally, cholesterol levels fall into the following ranges: